 I included mGAMe, or “Manjaro: Gaming Edition” on this list because it is an Arch-based distro, and I know Arch has fans among our readers. mGAMe is a good choice for novice users.
 It comes with PlayOnLinux and Wine, lots of emulators (DeSmuME, Dolphin Emulator (64-Bit only), DOSBox, Fceux, Kega Fusion, PCSXR, PCSX2, PPSSPP, RetroArch, Stella, VBA-M, Yabause, and ZSNES) and terminal add-ons, such as Colors, IloveCandy, and Screenfetch.
 The default theme is set to dark, but you can change it if you like.

 All retro gamers will love Lakka!
 This distro is a bit different from the rest.
 It turns your computer into a retro game console.
 It’s lightweight with minimal hardware requirements.
 Lakka is based on the RetroArch emulator, and it can emulate numerous systems.
 It also has automatic joypad recognition, rewinding, netplay, and shaders.
 Lakka is also a great option for setting emulators on a Raspberry Pi device.
 Lakka runs from an USB and the install is only about 300MB.

-These five distros are what I consider best for gaming on Linux.
+These distros are what I consider best for gaming on Linux.
 Of course, tastes differ, and it doesn’t mean you’ll think the same.
-It’s nice there are a few more to consider, if these five distros are not good for you.
-You can also check Fedora Games, Game Drift Linux, or Solus.
+It’s nice there are a few more to consider, if these distros are not good for you.
+You can also check out Game Drift Linux or Solus.
 There used to be one more – but Play Linux has been discontinued.
 Still, there is quite a lot of choice of Linux gaming distros, and chances are your favorite games will run in any one of them.